ApertureC/Fortnite-Music-Changer/README.md

 Allows you to replace fortnite music by reading log files, and playing music when it's relevant

-## FAQ

-### Can I be banned?
-No, this doesn't touch the game itself so the anti cheats don't care

 ## Special thanks to:

 * [PATXS](https://www.reddit.com/user/PATXS) - Finding bugs and other things